Hunter-Open-Source-Club/Pre-Discrete-Workshop/README.md

 # Pre-Discrete-Workshop
-Repository for planning for our Discrete Mathematics workshop prep for Hunter's CSCI 150
+Repository for planning for our Discrete Mathematics workshop prep for Hunter CSCI 150 with Professor Schweitzer.

 Workshop Site: [csci150.hunterosc.org/](http://csci150.hunterosc.org/)